Maison de Victor Hugo: History

-The museum is in the Place des Vosges (3rd and 4th arrondissement of Paris) and dates from 1605 when a lot was granted to Isaac Arnauld in the south-east corner of the square.
+The museum is on the Place des Vosges (3rd and 4th arrondissement of Paris) and dates from 1605 when a lot was granted to Isaac Arnauld in the southeast corner of the square.
 It was substantially improved by the de Rohans family, who gave the building its current name of Hôtel de Rohan-Guéménée.
 Victor Hugo was 30 when he moved into the house in October 1832 with his wife Adèle.
 They rented a 280 square metre apartment on the second floor.
-The mansion was converted into a museum when a large donation was made by Paul Meurice to the city of Paris to buy the house.
+The mansion was converted into a museum when a large donation was made by Paul Meurice to the City of Paris to buy the house.

 The museum consists of an antechamber leading through the Chinese living room and medieval style dining room to Victor Hugo's bedroom where he died in 1885.

-Victor Hugo's House also manages the Hauteville House, in Guernsey, (Channel Islands).
+Victor Hugo's House also manages the Hauteville House, in Guernsey (Channel Islands).

-Access and opening times

-The parisian museum, at 6, Place des Vosges is within easy walking distance of three Paris Metro stations :